cairomm - A C++ API for cairo

 You can commit changes to your local repository but will not be able to push them to the central repository.

-If you are a developer with a freedesktop.org account and would like to be able to push your changes to the central repository, you should use the following command to checkout the latest source code (notice the lack of the git:// protocol prefix and the ':' after the domain name):
+If you are a developer with a freedesktop.org account and would like to be able to push your changes to the central repository, you should use the following command to check out the latest source code (notice the lack of the https:// protocol prefix and the ':' after the domain name):

 This will use ssh to perform the checkout and will require you to have a freedesktop.org account.